-Create Product Definition
+Creating a Product Definition

 For each product type that you wish to manage from the cloud, you need to create a product definition that describes your device and nominates the device agent you wish to utilize.

-Download the Ioto Device Agent
+Downloading the Ioto Device Agent

 Next, you download the Ioto device agent from the Builder product list.